 - Allow the baking soda to sit for a few hours at least before vacuuming it up.

 If this isn’t cutting it and the pet spot is close to a wall, you can try pulling the carpet back to check for pet urine residue on the padding.
 If the padding has pet urine on it, it will probably need to be replaced.

 If none of these steps are working for you, give us a call.
 We have some cheap solutions that are often effective at removing pet issues.

 Water damage is especially dangerous because you might have to deal with mold issues too.
 Because of this, I always recommend calling a professional when you have water damage issues.

 If you insist on trying to handle it yourself, then it’s imperative that you dry the carpet as quickly as possible.

 This often requires pulling the carpet back away from the wall so the padding can dry.
 If you can get air flow across the carpet and padding, that will help too.
 Renting some snail fans from a local hardware store will make this process go much smoother.

 If the humidity levels aren’t too high outside, open windows to allow the moisture to escape.
 This will allow the carpet to dry quicker.
 If it appears that the carpet is going to take more than three days to dry, you definitely need to seek professional help dealing with the problem.
 The longer that carpet remains wet, the greater the risk of mold forming.

-Learn about professional carpet cleaning services.
+Want to learn more about professional carpet cleaning services?